matthewhefner/Skillset-Demonstrations/README.md

 Java Work
 ---------

-Here you will find two distinctly different enteries:
+Here you will find two distinctly different entries:

 -   The first is a collection of implementations of Data Structures, Algorithms, and various other fundamental theoretical Computer Science concepts.